vsivsi/meteor-job-collection/README.md

 * `repeatId` -- If true, changes the return value of successful call from `true` to be the `_id` of a newly scheduled job if this is a repeating job.
 Default: `false`

+* `delayDeps` -- Integer.
+If defined, this sets the number of milliseconds before dependent jobs will run.
+It is equivalent to setting `job.delay(delayDeps)` on each dependent job, with a check to ensure that such jobs will not run sooner than they would have otherwise.
+Default: undefined.

 `callback(error, result)` -- Result is true if completion was successful.
 When running as `Meteor.isServer` with fibers, the callback may be omitted and the return value is the result.